What is the SightLogix Smart Thermal Security System?

 What Software do I need for the SightLogix system?

-SightMonitor is a configuration and monitoring software for devices in the SightLogix system (at left).
+SightMonitor is a Windows-based configuration and monitoring software for devices in the SightLogix system (at left).
 It consists of Coordination System (CS) server software and one or more SightMonitor clients.
 The CS server is usually installed on the same computer as the VMS.
+SightMonitor adds the ability to view SightSensor detection cones superimposed on a geospatial map, showing the location of intruders in real time.

 What is SightSurvey?